For the Love of Gardening

 WATER: When the hole is the right height, fill it with water - and let the water drain away.
 If you plant the rose in the water and the soil does not fill in all the gaps, those gaps could be holes later for water to freeze and kill the root.

 Water it well.
-DO NOT FEED YOUR ROSE.
-The good soil you mixed will be enough for it to flourish.
+You won't need to feed your rose, the good soil you mixed will be enough for it to flourish.

 "You can complain because roses have thorns, or you can rejoice because thorns have roses".